 Evaluation Strategies and Considerations for Telehealth Programs

-The California Telehealth Resource Center Telehealth Program Developer Kit defines three key
+The California Telehealth Resource Center Telehealth Program Developer Kit defines key

 - Assess and define – Programs should determine service needs and consider their

 environment, define their program's model, and develop a business case for the telehealth program.

 Identifying these components helps telehealth programs design and frame their evaluation plans.

 - Develop and plan – Programs should focus on creating a detailed project plan while

 also identifying the evaluation process and metrics.
 This includes developing a quality improvement process,

 communication plan, and technology implementation plan.
 Ensuring evaluation measures and efforts are

 tailored for each component of the plan will allow programs to obtain an accurate, holistic picture of their